ololoken/webgltyrian/README.md

 0. Basic menu scenes and scene manager implementation.
 1. Content loading of original game.
 2. A couple of shader to apply palettes and outlining.
 3. Shader for game map rendering.

-In progress
 4. Add World with basic game logic.
 5. Event system.
+6. Sound effects

+In Progress:
+7. Collide and damage model.

 The plan is:
-6. Mission scene and first playable demo.
-7. Replace original graphics with [remastered by LostGarden's Daniel Cook](https://opengameart.org/content/remastered-tyrian-graphics-0).
+xx.
+Mission scene and first playable demo. xx.
+Replace original graphics with [remastered by LostGarden's Daniel Cook](https://opengameart.org/content/remastered-tyrian-graphics-0).

 ..... and so on.